nuniz/CoincidenceDetectionNetwork/README.md

 specified time window from the inhibitory inputs.

 - **Parameters:**
-    - `excitatory_input (np.ndarray)`: 1D array of spike times or binary spikes from the excitatory neuron.
+    - `excitatory_input (np.ndarray)`: 1D or 2D array of instantaneous rates of one or more excitatory neuron.
-    - `inhibitory_inputs (np.ndarray)`: 1D or 2D array of spike times or binary spikes from one or more inhibitory neurons.
+    - `inhibitory_inputs (np.ndarray)`: 1D or 2D array of instantaneous rate of one or more inhibitory neurons.
     - `delta_s (float)`: Coincidence integration duration in seconds, defining the time window for inhibition.
     - `fs (float)`: Sampling frequency in Hz.

 - **Returns:**
-    - `np.ndarray`: Output spike times or binary spike array after applying the excitatory-inhibitory interaction.
+    - `np.ndarray`: Output instantaneous rates array after applying the excitatory-inhibitory interaction.

 #### `simple_ee(inputs, delta_s, fs)`